100% Satisfaction Guarantee

 - George Crosby, aged 18, a labourer, arrived in Auckland, New Zealand aboard the ship "Waitangi" in 1874

-- Nathaniel Crosby (b.
-1961), American golfer and son of Bing Crosby
+- Kathryn Crosby (b.
+1933), born Olive Kathryn Grandstaff, an American actress and singer, wife of Bing Crosby

 - Ancestors and Descendants of Timothy Crosby, Jr. by Paul Wesley Prindle.